 What is Probate?

 Probate is simply the process of having a Court validate a Will.
-Once the validation of the Will is granted by the Court, the executor appointed in the Will can deal with the assets and liabilities of the deceased estate.
+Once the Court grants the validation of the Will, the executor appointed in the Will can deal with the assets and liabilities of the deceased estate.

 The NSW Supreme Court has the jurisdiction, within its equity division, to grant probate.